By Barry Broman

 But questions still remain.
 Why did Thompson ask to see Chin Peng, the CPM leader?
 The move was bound to arouse suspicion and put his life in danger.
 It is ironic that Thompson, a man who had forsaken a life of clandestine adventure and turned his back on politics should be lured back into “the game” to help an old friend.
 His past called him back and on Easter Sunday 1967 on a jungle path not far from the Moonlight Cottage, now known as Jim Thompson Cottage, he paid the ultimate price.

-The film will be shown in Bangkok for the first time at the Foreign Correspondents Club of Thailand tomorrow.
+The film will be shown in Bangkok for the first time at the Foreign Correspondents Club of Thailand on Wednesday, December 6.